Security-Onion-Solutions/securityonion-docs/hardware.rst

 Sensors that have full packet capture enabled need LOTS of storage.
 For example, suppose you are monitoring a link that averages 50Mbps, here are some quick calculations: 50Mb/s = 6.25 MB/s = 375 MB/minute = 22,500 MB/hour = 540,000 MB/day.
 So you're going to need about 540GB for one day's worth of pcaps (multiply this by the number of days you want to keep on disk for investigative/forensic purposes).
 The more disk space you have, the more PCAP retention you'll have for doing investigations after the fact.
 Disk is cheap, get all you can!

 We highly recommend using local storage whenever possible!
-SAN/iSCSI/FibreChannel/NFS can be made to work, but they increase complexity, points of failure and have serious performance implications.
+SAN/iSCSI/FibreChannel/NFS can be made to work, but they increase complexity, points of failure, and have serious performance implications.
 By using local storage, you keep everything self-contained and you don't have to worry about competing for resources.
 Local storage is most times the most cost efficient solution as well.

 NIC
 ~~~